Desmond Swayne: Parliamentary career

 On 11 June 2011, it was announced Swayne would be appointed a Privy Counsellor in the Queen's 2011 Birthday Honours List.
 On 13 July 2011, Swayne was duly sworn in as member of Council.
 In 2014, he was appointed as a minister for international development.

 In the Commons he sits on the Ecclesiastical Committee (Joint Committee).
 He has previously sat on the International Trade Committee, the Administration Committee, the Defence Committee, the Procedure Committee, the Social Security Committee and Scottish Affairs Committee.

 At the 2015 general election, Swayne was again re-elected, with an increased vote share of 59.9% and an increased majority of 20,604.
 He was again re-elected at the snap 2017 general election with an increased vote share of 66.8% and an increased majority of 23,431.

-Swayne poses with British Red Cross Chairman David Bernstein at the 150 Years of International Humanitarian Law: The UK Perspective event in London on 29 October 2014.
+Swayne with British Red Cross Chairman David Bernstein at the 150 Years of International Humanitarian Law: The UK Perspective event in London on 29 October 2014.

 On 28 September 2019, Swayne remarked that "blackface" was an "entirely acceptable bit of fun".
 On 30 September, it was reported that he wore blackface while attending a Blues Brothers themed party, where he was pictured posing as James Brown.
 Swayne said he "went to some trouble to be as authentic as possible" in creating the costume.
 After initially declining to apologise, Swayne later said he was sorry for any offence that he gave.

 At the 2019 general election, Swayne was again re-elected, with a decreased vote share of 63.8% and an increased majority of 24,403.

-In June 2020, responding to a question about the policing of protests following the police murder of George Floyd in the US, Swayne said "looters, arsonists and rioters have it coming".
+During the COVID-19 pandemic, Swayne was a prominent critic of the government's lockdown measures, arguing they were disproportionate.
+He opposed mandatory face masks and vaccine passports, and raised concerns in Parliament about the economic impact of restrictions.
+In January 2021, Swayne was criticised after footage emerged of him telling anti-lockdown campaigners to "persist" and suggesting that NHS capacity figures had been "manipulated".
+He refused to apologise and said he supported vaccination but believed there were legitimate grounds for debate over restrictions.

 On 18 August 2021, Swayne suggested in Parliament that Afghan refugees should have been joining "the resistance" against a brutal regime rather than "queuing at the airport" after the fall of Kabul.

 Swayne was again re-elected at the 2024 general election, with a decreased vote share of 35.4% and a decreased majority of 5,600.